solo-io/gloo/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/graphql/v1beta1/graphql.proto.sk.md

 ### GraphQLApi

-Enterprise-Only: THIS FEATURE IS IN TECH PREVIEW.
+Deprecated, Enterprise-Only: THIS FEATURE IS DEPRECATED AND WILL BE REMOVED IN A FUTURE RELEASE.
 APIs are versioned as alpha and subject to change.
 User-facing CR config for resolving client requests to graphql schemas.
 Routes that have this config will execute graphql queries, and will not make it to the router filter. i.e. this filter will terminate the request for these routes.